ketura/gemp-lotr/README.md

 2. Install your container manager of choice.  [portainer.io](https://www.portainer.io/) is highly recommended.

 3. Pull the git repository down to your host machine
+	* Open a command line window and navigate to the folder that you want to put GEMP in
+	* Run the following command: `git clone https://github.com/PlayersCouncil/gemp-lotr.git`

 4. Open a command line and navigate to gemp-lotr/gemp-lotr/docker.
 	* Run the command `docker-compose up -d`